 - These treats should be kept refrigerated and can be frozen for longer storage, although freezing can affect consistency.

 Recipe and Ingredient Tips and Tricks

-- My dogs like the smell of plain gelatin and will happily accept plain gummies (gelatin and water), but a little tasty boost of chicken stock never goes astray.
-Mine is homemade.
+- My dogs like the smell of plain gelatin, but a little tasty boost of chicken stock never goes astray.
+My stock is homemade (and free!).
 You can read more in our FAQ post on stock for making homemade dog treats.

 - In my experience, 3 tbsp of gelatin powder per cup of liquid makes firm gummies.
 If you prefer, you can use more gelatin for added supplementation or less for a jigglier jelly treat with lower gelatin content.
 Individual gelatin powders may be a little stronger / weaker.
 Find a ratio that works for your preferences and, of course, your dog.